-As of March 31, 2013, our contractual obligations included our senior secured credit facility, our 2019 senior unsecured notes, our 2022 senior unsecured notes, drilling rig commitments, derivative financial instruments, performance unit liability awards, asset retirement obligations and office and equipment leases.
-From December 31, 2012 to March 31, 2013, the material changes in our contractual obligations included (i) an increase of \$135.0 million due to borrowings made on our senior secured credit facility, (ii) a decrease of \$26.1 million on our principal and interest obligation for the 2019 and 2022 senior unsecured notes as a semi-annual interest payment was made in February 2013, (iii) a decrease of \$6.1 million for short-term drilling rig commitments (on contracts other than those on a well-by-well basis) as we continue to pursue our drilling program, (iv) a decrease of \$2.3 million for deferred premiums due on commodity derivative contracts as a result of payments made, (v) an increase of approximately \$3.2 million for the estimated total liability payable for our performance unit awards issued under our Omnibus Equity Incentive Plan as of March 31, 2013, which will be payable in December 2014 for the February 2012 grants and December 2015 for the February 2013 grants, (vi) an increase of \$1.0 million in our total asset retirement obligation due to the drilling of new wells with associated asset retirement cost and (vii) \$0.6 million remaining for the mandatory capital contribution to Medallion Gathering & Processing, LLC ("Medallion"), a Texas limited liability company, further discussed below.
+As of June 30, 2013, our contractual obligations included our senior secured credit facility, our 2019 senior unsecured notes, our 2022 senior unsecured notes, drilling rig commitments, derivative financial instruments, performance unit liability awards, asset retirement obligations, office and equipment leases and restricted deposits.
+From December 31, 2012 to June 30,

+2013, the material changes in our contractual obligations included (i) an increase of \$230.0 million due to borrowings made on our senior secured credit facility, (ii) a decrease of \$44.6 million on our principal and interest obligation for the 2019 and 2022 senior unsecured notes as a semi-annual interest payment was made in February 2013, (iii) an increase of \$2.0 million for short-term drilling rig commitments (on contracts other than those on a well-by-well basis) as we continue to pursue our drilling program, (iv) a decrease of \$5.0 million for deferred premiums due on commodity derivative contracts as a result of payments made, (v) an increase of approximately \$7.0 million for the estimated total liability payable for our performance unit awards issued under our Omnibus Equity Incentive Plan as of June 30, 2013, which will be payable in December 2014 for the February 2012 grants and December 2015 for the February 2013 grants, (vi) an increase of \$2.0 million in our total asset retirement obligation due to the drilling of new wells with associated asset retirement cost, (vii) \$0.6 million remaining for the mandatory capital contribution to Medallion Gathering & Processing, LLC ("Medallion"), a Texas limited liability company, further discussed below and (viii) the receipt of escrow deposits in the aggregate amount of \$44.0 million with respect to the Anadarko Basin Sale pending at June 30, 2013.
+The deposits were considered restricted until the transaction closed on August 1, 2013.

 On January 4, 2013, we obtained a 49% interest in Medallion.
 Medallion was formed on October 31, 2012 for the purpose of developing midstream solutions and providing midstream infrastructure to bring discovered oil and natural gas to market in the Permian-China Grove area.
 The development and operations of Medallion are divided into three phases.
 Phase I is expected to include the construction of all facilities necessary to gather, process and deliver production from certain of our wells and to provide a foundation for additional phases of construction for oil and natural gas produced by us and other third parties.
 Phase I is mandatory and expected to require a maximum capital contribution of \$8.0 million, to be contributed according to each interest-holder's sharing ratio.
-As of May 7, 2013, we have contributed \$3.3 million of our \$3.9 million mandatory Phase I commitment.
+As of August 7, 2013, we have contributed \$3.3 million of our \$3.9 million mandatory Phase I commitment.
 Phase II consists of construction of additional pipeline as required, a 20 MMcf per day refrigerated Joule-Thompson plant and an oil terminal to receive and store oil from the oil gathering system for delivery to the downstream crude oil market.
 If we elect to proceed, Phase II is expected to require a maximum capital contribution of \$25.0 million, to be contributed according to each interest-holder's sharing ratio.
 Phase III, if we elect to proceed, includes an optional additional expansion of the gathering system and the installation of a 40 MMcf per day plant, to bring processing capacity to 60 MMcf per day.